bobbingwide/cookie-cat/readme.txt

 Requires oik version 1.13 or higher

 == Changelog ==
+= 1.4.2 =
+* Fixed: Issue #2
+* Changes: Merged pull request from jherve - __qca no longer used by Jetpack
+* Changes: Updated FAQ in line with oik-plugins and cookie-cat websites

 = 1.4.1 =
 * Changed: Now depends on oik v2.5
 * Tested: With WordPress 4.4